 No Scottish cocktail list would be complete without a classic Whiskey Sour.
 It’s a cocktail that was big in the 1800s, and it’s still just as popular today.
 The simple blend of Scotch, lemon juice, and simple syrup is timeless, but the kicker here is the egg white.
 It sounds strange at first but when you take a sip, it all makes sense.
 When shaken, the proteins in the egg white meld into the cocktail to create a luxurious drinking experience.
 The Scotch Sour is well-balanced and velvety with a signature frothy top.
 Shake one up today, you won’t be disappointed.

-You might also like: 18 Sour Cocktails for Newbies to Master.
+You might also like: 18 of the Most Popular Sour Cocktails to Try at Home

 4. Blood and Sand Cocktail